,Some things never go out of style. Seventeen lifelong lessons learned in 2017.

 13. Courage comes in pretty smiles.

 Katelyn Murray is thirteen.
 Her two-year battle with leukemia is laid out on a chain of beads.
 Each bead represents ONE of her treatments.
 The chain is twenty-four feet long.
-Katelyn still has the prettiest smile in the world.
-In 2018 she will ring her end-of-treatment bell at North Pointe. 🙂
+Katelyn has the prettiest smile in the world.
+In 2018 she rang her end-of-treatment bell at North Pointe.

 14. God works in wonder-filled ways.

-Mohammed Nagiff sought me out in October.
-He wasn’t the first Muslim I’ve met but he was the first to consistently attend church on Sundays and then in December make a profession of faith in Jesus.
+Mohammed Nagiff came to church looking for forgiveness on a Sunday morning in October.
+Mohammed wasn’t the first Muslim I’ve met but he was the first to consistently attend church.
+In December he make a profession of faith in Jesus.

 15. One hundred years is a rare time in the life of a local church.